-Going to Easter Island is dream for many, including myself, when we want to understand more about this fascinating ancient civilization and look at the mystical Moai statues.
-Because my partner and I have both quit our jobs to go on a one year extended trip including Ibiza, we had to work out how to travel to Easter Island on a budget when we are planning our South America trip.
+Going to Easter Island is a dream for many, including myself.
+We wanted to understand more about this fascinating ancient civilization and look at the mystical Moai statues.
+Because my partner and I have both quit our jobs to go on a one-year extended trip, we had to work out how to travel to Easter Island on a budget when we are planning our South America trip.
 We ended up spending on average USD$26.50 per day per person during our 7D 6N there.

 Before we went to Easter Island we learnt that it is an expensive place to go.
 Easter Island is one of the most remote place on earth.
 It is 3750km from mainland Chile and 4050km from Tahiti.
 Even the closest island is 2081km away.
 Almost every daily essential item and food had to be imported and that is why everything on Easter Island is so expensive, BUT we still want to travel to Easter Island on a budget.

 There are some unavoidable fees/costs on Easter Island.
 These include the expensive National Park ticket fee and the plane ticket cost to Easter Island.
-In order to travel to Easter Island on a budget we had to save on other places.
-The following is the breakdown on how we spent in total of 250,000CLP ($370 USD) for seven days and six nights.
+In order to travel to Easter Island on a budget, we had to save on other places.
+The following is the breakdown of how we spent in a total of 250,000CLP ($370 USD) for seven days and six nights.
 This includes food, transport and National park entrance fees.

 Flights to Easter Island: